fulfillmenttools/fulfillmenttools-sdk-typescript/CONTRIBUTING.md

 ## License

-By contributing to the Fulfillmenttools Commercetools Connect App, you agree that your contributions will be licensed under its [MIT license](https://github.com/fulfillmenttools/fulfillmenttools-sdk-typescript/blob/master/LICENSE).
+By contributing to the Fulfillmenttools TypeScript SDK, you agree that your contributions will be licensed under its [MIT license](https://github.com/fulfillmenttools/fulfillmenttools-sdk-typescript/blob/master/LICENSE).